laravel/docs/routing.md

 	}

-If you do not wish to use the default `filter` method, you may specify the method that should be used to filter:
+If you do not wish to use the `filter` method, just specify another method:

-#### Specifying Which Method To Use

 	Route::filter('foo', 'FooFilter@foo');